 Emu oil is transdermal, meaning “through or by way of the skin”.
-Its lipid composition is nearly identical to our own skin, which is what allows it to travel through all seven layers of the skin.
+As shown in the above chart its lipid composition is nearly identical to our own skin, which is what allows it to travel through all seven layers of the skin.

 If you’ve used oil-based products that aren’t transdermal, the skin naturally attempts to block penetration.
 This barrier leaves the lotion or cream on top of the skin surface.
 Emu oil goes through to the inner layers where it can nourish newly forming skin cells or hair follicles.

 When you use products containing emu oil make sure you are purchasing from a reputable company.
 There are different grades that affect the shelf life of emu oil.
 Emu Joy's emu oil is Grade A which is the highest quality and lasts up to 2 years if stored properly in a cool. dry location.